awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 To support multi\-Region keys, the AWS Encryption SDK includes AWS KMS multi\-Region\-aware keyrings and master key providers\.
 The new multi\-Region\-aware symbol in each programming language supports both single\-Region and multi\-Region keys\.
 + For single\-Region keys, the multi\-Region\-aware symbol behaves just like the single\-Region AWS KMS keyring and master key provider\.
 It attempts to decrypt ciphertext only with the single\-Region key that encrypted the data\.
-+ For multi\-Region keys, the multi\-Region\-aware symbol attempts to decrypt ciphertext with the same multi\-Region key that encrypted the data or any related multi\-Region key\.
++ For multi\-Region keys, the multi\-Region\-aware symbol attempts to decrypt ciphertext with the same multi\-Region key that encrypted the data or with the related multi\-Region key in the Region you specify\.

 You can specify multiple wrapping keys in the multi\-Region\-aware keyrings and master key providers\.
 However, you can specify only one key from each set of related multi\-Region keys\.
 If you specify more than one key identifier with the same key ID, the constructor call fails\.